How to reach out to your School (Principals, Special Education Director, School Board members):

 - Continue to advocate for your children, talk to your schools about dyslexia and give them a copy of the paper produced by MDE called Navigating the School System when a child is struggling with Reading or Dyslexia.

-- Provide the statement released last October by Michael Yudin from the U.S. Department of Education clarifying that there is nothing in IDEA that prohibits the use of the terms dyslexia, dyscalculia, and dysgraphia in the IDEA evaluation, eligibility determinations, and the IEP documents.
+- Provide the statement released in October 2015 by Michael Yudin from the U.S. Department of Education clarifying that there is nothing in IDEA that prohibits the use of the terms dyslexia, dyscalculia, and dysgraphia in the IDEA evaluation, eligibility determinations, and the IEP documents.

 How to reach out to your Legislators:

 Write a letter to your current MN State Senator and your MN House of Representative.
 Use this template to write a letter sharing your personal story and 2019 Decoding Dyslexia Minnesota's goals.

 Here is general information about the legislative process and communicating with legislators.

 You can find out who represents you at this link.

 In unison we will make a louder voice as we advocate, educate and legislate!

 What Else Can I do?

 - Like us on Facebook and join our discussions.